robertluo/fun-map/README.md

 ### Where fun begins

-A function in fun-map and has `:wrap` meta as `true` takes the map itself as the argument, return value will be *unwrapped* when accessed by key.

-`fnk` macro will be handy in many cases, it destructs args from the map, and set the `:wrap` meta.
+`fnk` macro will be handy in many cases, it destructs args from the map, and set focus on these keys:

 ```clojure
 (def m (fun-map {:xs (range 10)